 Why are you using a labyrinth?
 The labyrinth facilitates movement.
 You can face whatever YOU need to face there.
 It is not doctrinal or dogmatic.
 The only dogma you will meet in the labyrinth is your own.

 What is the future of labyrinths?
-The labyrinth is re-entering our collective conscious.
+The labyrinth is re-entering our collective consciousness.
 Hopefully, it will be a tool for global healing, spiritual renewal, and community building.